 We present our algorithm, \HopeGuardrailPerish, in Algorithm \ref{alg:brief-perishing}.
-For $t\in[T]$, $\Balg{t}$ is used to denote the set of remaining resources at the beginning of time $t$, and $B_t^{alg}$ the {\it quantity} of remaining resources at the beginning of the period.
-Moreover, let $\mathcal{A}_t$ be the set of items allocated in round $t$, and $\PUA_t^{alg}$ the quantity of unallocated items that perished at the end of round $t$.
+Recall, for $t\in[T]$, $\Balg{t}$ is used to denote the set of remaining resources at the beginning of time $t$, and $B_t^{alg}$ the {quantity} of remaining resources at the beginning of the period.
+Moreover, $\PUA_t^{alg}$ denotes the quantity of unallocated items that perished at the end of round $t$.

-\subsection{Performance guarantee}
+\subsection{Performance Guarantee}